ibmruntimes/go-recordio/README.md

 # Scope
 Record I/O in Go: a Go module for record I/O in VSAM databases directly from Go (no need for cgo)

+# Updates
+New updates to this package is in the v2 directory, the current directory is left unchanged for compatibility.

 # Usage

 THe following interfaces are defined: